dali1932/Crowdfunding_ETL/README.md

 <img width="708" alt="image" src="https://github.com/dali1932/Crowdfunding_ETL/assets/149288692/ff32a285-eb19-43ab-be18-bf6eef4b865c">

 By exporting the file to Postgres, we used the schema and import the CSV files to create the tables on Postgres and named the database crowdfunding_db.
 Finally, we verified that each table has the correct data by running a SELECT statement for each.
-Below is a screenshot of the sample result for each table:
+Below are the screenshots of the sample result for each table:

 ![image](https://github.com/dali1932/Crowdfunding_ETL/assets/151655013/8aec3891-3090-4802-935f-fd6be360c412)